 These amendments are effective for annual periods starting on or after 1 January 2016.
-The Company is in the process of assessing the impact of the amendments on its financial statements.
+The Group is in the process of assessing the impact of the amendments on its consolidated financial statements.

-Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture
+Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and joint ventures: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

 These amendments are expected to enter in force for annual periods starting on or after 1 January 2016.
-The Company is in the process of assessing the impact of the amendments on its financial statements.
+The Group is in process of assessing the impact of the amendments on its consolidated financial statements.